jmdav/trid-is-cheating/README.md

 <details>
 <summary>HINT 3</summary>
-  Fun fact: a lot of photo viewers will actually be fine opening a file with an incorrect extension, as long as it's an image.
+  Fun fact: a lot of photo viewers will actually be fine opening an image with an incorrect extension.
+It just has to be some kind of image.
-  This is really frustrating if, say, someone went through the effort of making sure an image was in a particular rare format, but whatever.
 </details>